dai-continuous-testing/ct-robot-framework-daimobile/README.md

 <h1>Example project boilerplate code for Robot Framework and Digital.ai's reporter integration.</h1>

 <h2>Content</h2>
-This repository is built using Robot Framework with Python, and is designed to run against Digital.ai's [Continuous Testing](https://digital.ai/products/continuous-testing) solution.
+This repository is built using Robot Framework with Python, and is designed to run against Digital.ai's Continuous Testing solution, find out more on our website: https://digital.ai/products/continuous-testing

 The core structure of the project can be found in resources/daiMobileLibrary.py which handles many things such as the Appium Driver creation, but also a set of re-usable functions that can be incorporated throughout the Tests to ensure that the Test Results after the Test Execution is accurate and easy to use.